Skip advert

 Value my car

-Tesla doesn’t quote official battery sizes for its cars but the pack in the Model Y is big enough to deliver some of the longest ranges on offer in the electric SUV market.
-The best performer is the Long Range RWD, which has a claimed range of 373 miles, while adding four-wheel drive reduces this to 331 miles.
+The Model Y gets a lot of the EV basics right and, while Tesla doesn’t quote official battery sizes for its cars, the pack in the Model Y is big enough to deliver a strong overall range.
+The best performer is the Long Range RWD, which can cover a claimed 373 miles, while adding four-wheel drive reduces this to 331 miles.
 The Performance model has a maximum range of 319 miles.

 Advertisement - Article continues below